rsxdalv/tts-generation-webui/README.md

 ## Changelog

+July 15:
+* Comment - As the React UI has been out for a long time now, Gradio UI is going to have the role of serving only the functions to the user, without the extremely complicated UI that it cannot handle.
+There is a real shortage of development time to add new models and features, but the old style of integration was not viable.
+As the new APIs and 'the role of the model' is defined, it will be possible to have extensions for entire models, enabling a lot more flexibility and lighter installations.
+* Start scaling back Gradio UI complexity - removed _send to RVC/Demucs/Voice_ buttons.
+(Remove internal component Joutai).
+* Add version.json for better updates in the future.
+* Reduce Gradio Bark maximum number of outputs to 1.
+* Add unload model button to Tortoise, also unload the model before loading the next one/changing parameters, thus tortoise no longer uses 2x model memory during the settings change.

 July 14:
 * Regroup Gradio tabs into groups - Text to Speech, Audio Conversion, Music Generation, Outputs and Settings
 * Clean up the header, add link for feedback